 In many people with bronchiectasis, a cause cannot be determined despite a thorough evaluation.

 Bronchiectasis can develop at any age.
 In most people, symptoms begin gradually, usually after a respiratory infection, and tend to worsen over the years.
 Most people develop a chronic cough that produces thick sputum.
-The amount and type of sputum depend on the extent of the disease and whether there is a complicating infection (often called a disease flare).
+The amount and type of sputum depend on the extent of the disease and whether there is a complicating infection (often called a disease flare or exacerbation).
 Often, people have coughing spells only early in the morning and late in the day.

-Chest x-rays can often detect the lung changes caused by bronchiectasis.
+Chest x-rays Chest Imaging Chest imaging studies include X-rays Computed tomography (CT) CT angiography Magnetic resonance imaging (MRI) read more can often detect the lung changes caused by bronchiectasis.
 However, occasionally, x-ray results are normal.
 Computed tomography (CT) is the most accurate test to identify and confirm the diagnosis and to determine the extent and severity of the disease.

 After bronchiectasis is diagnosed, tests are often done to check for disorders that may be causing or contributing to it.
 Such tests may include the following:

-Other tests to determine if the cilia are structurally or functionally defective
+Doing other tests to determine if the cilia are structurally or functionally defective